awell-health/awell-extensions/extensions/talkDesk/README.md

+---
+title: Talkdesk
+description: Talkdesk is a cloud-based customer experience and contact center software company.
+It provides a platform that enables businesses to set up and manage their customer service and support operations.
+---
 # TalkDesk

 Talkdesk is a cloud-based customer experience and contact center software company.
 It provides a platform that enables businesses to set up and manage their customer service and support operations.
 Talkdesk offers a range of features and tools to streamline and enhance communication between businesses and their customers.